 218 Produce Row

-A visit to Mi Tierra Café and Bakery, located in El Mercado (Market Square), is like a 24-hour Fiesta.
+A visit to Mi Tierra Café and Bakery, located in El Mercado (Market Square), is like a 24-hour Fiesta, serving both breakfast and dinner.
 The party never stops in this bustling restaurant with sparkly paper streamers, fiesta flags and Christmas lights twinkling overhead year-round, accompanied by the musical sounds of the strolling Mariachi.

-What started in 1941 with just three tables today, this famous restaurant seats 500 hungry locals and tourists alike looking for authentic Tex-Mex cuisine.
+In 1941 with just three tables today, this famous restaurant seats 500 hungry locals and tourists looking for authentic Tex-Mex cuisine.
 Mi Tierra is truly a treat to all your senses – sight, smell, sound, taste, and touch.

-Eating in a traditional Mexican restaurant such as Mi Tierra was a first for hubby and I and we turned to our very helpful waiter for suggestions as to what a first-timer should order.
+Eating in a traditional and authentic Mexican restaurant such as Mi Tierra was a first for hubby and I. We turned to our accommodating waiter for suggestions as to what a first-timer should order.
 We weren’t disappointed.

 An assortment of miniature Flautitas de Pollo, Cheese Quesadillas, and Chalupitas de Picadillo, served with Guacamole and Sour Cream